dotnetrdf/docs/src/latest/docs/user_guide/Full-Text-Querying-With-SPARQL.md

 }
 ```

 Note that when we created the indexer we passed in a Lucene.Net `Directory` and an `Analyzer` - you can use whatever implementations of these you like with our indexers.
-The [DefaultIndexSchema](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Query_FullText_Indexing_Schema_DefaultIndexSchema.htm) is a schema used to control how the indexed data is stored onto fields on the documents in the index, for most use cases you will only ever need to use this default implementation but you can implement your own if you are an advanced user.
+The [`DefaultIndexSchema`](xref:VDS.RDF.Query.FullText.Schema.DefaultIndexSchema) is a schema used to control how the indexed data is stored onto fields on the documents in the index, for most use cases you will only ever need to use this default implementation but you can implement your own if you are an advanced user.

 ## Querying an Index

-To query an index you use a [IFullTextSearchProvider](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Query_FullText_Search_IFullTextSearchProvider.htm) instance, currently there is a single implementation [LuceneSearchProvider](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Query_FullText_Search_Lucene_LuceneSearchProvider.htm).
+To query an index you use a [`IFullTextSearchProvider`](xref:VDS.RDF.Query.FullText.Search.IFullTextSearchProvider) instance, currently there is a single implementation [`LuceneSearchProvider`](xref:VDS.RDF.Query.FullText.Search.Lucene.LuceneSearchProvider).
 The following example demonstrates its usage:

 ```csharp